 Durable chew toys can divert attention from objects that dogs may want to ingest.
 There are several sprays available on the market–as well as homemade sprays–that can deter dogs from eating non-food items.

-If the cause is medical, your veterinarian will treat it accordingly.
+If the cause is medical, your vet will treat it accordingly.
 They can prescribe medication for infections or thyroid issues, for example.

 If medication is causing the problem, then it should be discontinued.
-If there is an issue with malnutrition or unbalanced diet, then dietary changes will be prescribed, and dogs may be tested for nutrient or vitamin deficiency.
+If there’s an issue with malnutrition or unbalanced diet, then dietary changes will be prescribed, and dogs may be tested for nutrient or vitamin deficiency.

 Whether the cause is psychological or medical, it’s a good idea to remove objects from dogs’ environments that they feel compelled to eat.
 Supervising outdoor time, crating while you’re away, or muzzling dogs when they are not within eyesight are all potential options.

 Pica can lead to gastrointestinal or respiratory blockage.
 If this is the case, then your dog may need surgery to clear the obstruction.
 However, sometimes an endoscope can remove smaller objects that get caught in the digestive tract.